dantman/elite-vr-cockpit/GETTING-STARTED.md

 ![Throttle](Images/ScreenshotThrottle.png) ![Joystick](Images/ScreenshotJoystick.png) ![6DOF Controller](Images/Screenshot6DOFController.png)

-You will also need to press the galaxy map tab in the upper right corner and set bindings for the galaxy map axis.
+You will need to press the Map tab and set bindings for the galaxy map axis.

 Make sure the following galaxy map axis are bound, none of the axis should be inverted: